 "Belfer Center Newsmakers"

-John P. Holdren, on leave from the Belfer Center's board of directors to serve as assistant to the president for science and technology and director of the Office of Science and Technology Policy, received the prestigious Boston Society of Natural History's Walker Prize in March for "meritorious published scientific investigation and discovery."
+John P. Holdren, on leave from the Belfer Center’s board of directors to serve as assistant to the president for science and technology and director of the Office of Science and Technology Policy, signed an historic extension to the U.S.-China Agreement on Cooperation in Science and Technology with China’s Minister of Science and Technology Wan Gang.
+The agreement focuses on cooperation in areas such as agricultural science, high-energy physics, clean energy, and biomedical research.

 For more information about this publication please contact the Belfer Center Communications Office at 617-495-9858.